yuwangn/yuwangn.github.io/_pages/biography.md

 Work experience
 ======
-* Lecture in School of Mechatronics Engineering, Henan University of Science and Technology, 2024-2025
+* Lecturer in School of Mechatronics Engineering, Henan University of Science and Technology, 2024-2025
 * Associate Professor in School of Mechatronics Engineering, Henan University of Science and Technology, 2025-Present

 Education